USS Freedom (ID-3024): Wittekind

-After the U.S. declared war on Germany, Wittekind and the other interned ships were seized on 6 April 1917 and handed over to the United States Shipping Board (USSB).
+After the US declared war on Germany, Wittekind and the other interned ships were seized on 6 April 1917 and handed over to the United States Shipping Board (USSB).

 United States service in World War I

 After her seizure and refitting, the former liner was chartered to the United States Army as USAT Iroquois.
 In 1918, her name was again changed, this time to Freedom.
 On 24 January 1919, Freedom was acquired by the United States Navy and commissioned the same day.

 Freedom was assigned to the Cruiser and Transport Force, and after overhaul at New York, sailed on a voyage to Saint-Nazaire, France, and embarked troops for return to the United States.
 The cargo ship made two more voyages to France, each to Brest, with a visit to Norfolk, Virginia, between trips.
 She returned a total of 4,983 troops on her voyages from France.

 She arrived at Hoboken on 5 September 1919 and was assigned to duty in the 3rd Naval District.
 Freedom was decommissioned at New York on 23 September and returned to the USSB the same day.
 The veteran ship was transferred to the United States Army transport reserve, and was laid up for five years.
 On 24 February 1924, Freedom arrived at Baltimore for scrapping.